To better understand nature, the

 - Can Kindergartners design and build a sun shade structure?

 - Can First Graders mimic nature, using animal communication tools to guide classmates to a target?

-- Can Second Graders index the biodiversity of the school campus and track the changes over time as part of a national citizen science project?
+- Can Second Graders index the biodiversity of the school campus and track the changes over time as part of a citizen science project?

 - Can Third Graders use what they have learned about life cycles and interdependence to propose and debate solutions to human impact on endangered species?

 Click here to visit the new NGSS-aligned curriculum and see the future of hands-on science and gardening at Brittan Acres!